galbeiroc/typescript_udemy/Readme.md

 [More on Advanced Types: ](https://www.typescriptlang.org/docs/handbook/2/types-from-types.html)

 ### 07- Generics ###
+Generics allow creating 'type variables' which can be used to create classes, functions & type aliases that don't need to explicitly define the types that they use.
+Generics makes it easier to write reusable code.
+A generic type is a type which is kind of connected with some other type and is really flexible regarding which exact type that our type is.

 ### 08- Decorators ###
 ### 09- Time to Practice - Full Project ###
 ### 10- Working with Namespaces & Modules ###